Edible plant · leafy greens

 Care notes

-One of the most naturally suited crops for aquaponics, given its native habitat of nutrient-rich flowing water.
-NFT or shallow raft systems replicate the natural growing environment perfectly.
-EC 0.8-2.0 mS/cm. pH 6.0-7.5.
-Temperature: 1022°C (cool-season; above 25°C, the plant bolts and the leaves become very peppery).
-Moderate light (DLI 12-18 mol/m2/day).
+One of the crops most naturally suited to aquaponics, given its native habitat of nutrient-rich flowing water.
+NFT or shallow raft systems replicate that environment well.
+EC 0.4-1.8 mS/cm. pH 6.5-7.5.
+Temperature: 1020°C (cool-season; above 25°C the plant bolts and the leaves turn very peppery).
+Moderate light (DLI 10-16 mol/m2/day).
 From seed or cutting to first harvest: 4-6 weeks.
-The plant spreads by rooting at nodes along the stems; a small starter amount colonizes the growing channel rapidly.
-Harvest by cutting the top 1015 cm of growth; the plant resprouts from the cut stems.
-The flowing water of NFT and aquaponics systems produces the cleanest, crispest watercress.
-Watercress from stagnant water can harbor liver fluke (Fasciola hepatica) parasites in areas where the parasite is present; clean flowing water eliminates this concern.
-For commercial hydroponic growers, watercress commands premium prices ($8-15/kg) and the connection to flowing water systems makes it a natural aquaponics crop.
+The plant spreads by rooting at the nodes, so a small starter amount colonizes the channel quickly.
+Harvest by cutting the top 1015 cm of growth and it resprouts from the cut stems.
+Flowing water in NFT and aquaponics gives the cleanest, crispest watercress; watercress from stagnant water can harbour the liver fluke (Fasciola hepatica) where the parasite is present, while clean flowing or controlled systems remove that concern.
+Watercress commands premium prices and its link to flowing-water systems makes it a natural aquaponics crop.

 Further reading